SimplyBinary/simplybinary.github.io/content/classes/Git-for-Teams.md

     * `reword`
     * `reorder`
     * `skip`
+	* `commit --amend`

 ### Team Skills

+#### Branching Strategy

+  * Always Know Your Merge Target
-  * Multiple remotes/Forking
+  * Multiple Remotes/Forking

+#### Find Bad Commits

+  * Bisect & Bisecting with Tests

+#### Working as a Team

   * PR/Upstream
-  * Process for accepting testing and accepting PR
-  * bisect & bisecting with tests
   * Continuous Integration
+  * Process for acceptance testing and accepting PR

 <!--more-->

 All you'll need is your laptop you use with Git regularly.
-Particpents shoud be comfortable using the command line and have a basic understanding of the following concepts:
+Participants should be comfortable using the command line and have a basic understanding of, cloning, branching, committing, and pushing.

-  * Cloning
-	* Branching
-	* Commiting
-	* Pushing
+The one day class includes lunch and runs from 9:00am to 5:00pm.
+The cost is $399 per person. <a href="mailto:training@simmplybinary.com">Contact us</a> for team discounts.